neuromatch/auto-video/README.md

 - run ```pip install -r requirements.txt```
 - run ```python upload_to_yt.py```

-make sure you videos are in a dir named "vids"
+make sure your videos are in a dir named "vids"